cnorick/curse-of-strahd-notes/Session Prep/Session 27.md

 - Maybe talk them into visiting the cemetery or mansion in [[Ruins of Berez (U)|Berez]]
 	- Marina's shrine is in the cemetery
 	- The ghost is in the mansion who explains what happened to Baba/Marina

+- Make it to argynvostholt at 1 PM

 - Deal with [[Bardolf]]
 ![[Lycanthropy#The Mechanics of consuming Belladonna Root]]